BlueWebNodes/bluewebnodes.github.io/drupal-7-website-examples.md

 </div>

 <div class="gridlayoutthird">
+    <h2>Upgrade Your Drupal 7 Site ASAP</h2>
-    <p>If you have a Drupal 7 website needs maintanence or migration to Drupal 8, I can help.
+    <p>If you have a Drupal 7 website needs maintanence or recreation to Drupal 9, I can help.
 Drupal community support will no longer be available after November 2021, but there’s a Drupal 7 Extended Support program which will continue to provide security updates for Drupal 7 core and certain contrib modules.</p>
 </div>

 ### [www.lodgeatdodgepond.org](https://www.lodgeatdodgepond.org)